ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/autograder/250725 - Anvi Kohli/index.md

 ## Progress, Challenges & Learnings

-### Exploration of existing tools and systems
+### Exploration of Existing Tools and Systems

 My mentor, Eriq Augustine, advised me to begin with simpler methodologies before progressing to more complex ones.
+There are a several possible approaches to detect AI generated code - from training models from scratch and designing custom detection algorithms, to using and adapting existing open-source tools.
+Since training a model from scratch requires an enormous amount of training data to be curated first, in the interest of time, we chose to begin by exploring pre-existing solutions and evaluating their performance.
 So first off, I conducted an in-depth exploration of open-source repositories that detect AI-generated code.
+By building upon existing open source solutions, we can focus on enhancing the capabilities of pre-built tools and fine-tuning pre-trained models.
+Training these models on more larger and diverse datasets can make them more accurate, robust, and adaptable.

-By building upon existing open source solutions, we can re-use pre-built tools and train them on more varied data improving their detection capabilities.
-This exploration helped me gain an understanding of the current work and ongoing efforts in AI-generated code detection.
+Exploring open source solutions helped me gain an understanding of the current work and ongoing efforts in the detection of AI-generated code.
+It highlighted the gaps that remain in the current tools and where there's room for improvement.

 ### Method 1: Transfer Learning

 While exploring existing tools and research papers, I found that transfer learning has shown promising results in the detection of AI-generated code.
-Several pre-trained models like CodeBERT have been fine-tuned on labeled datasets containing AI and human-written code, and then used to classify new samples.
+For example, fine-tuning pre-trained models like CodeBERT on labeled datasets containing AI and human-written code, and then using them to classify new samples.
 Building on this, I curated a collection of publicly available datasets that could be used for this purpose.
-During this process, I noticed that open-source, relevant, and good quality datasets are limited, and they vary widely in format, language coverage, and quality.
+However, during this process, I noticed that open-source, relevant, and good quality datasets are limited.
+They also vary widely in format, language coverage, and overall quality.
 Some focus on a single programming language, while others span multiple languages.
-Often, these dataset also lack sufficient examples.
+Often, these datasets also lack sufficient examples.
 By standardizing these disorganized resources, we can create a comprehensive, multi-language dataset suitable for AI code detection.

 Currently, I’m working on fine-tuning these models using the curated datasets and evaluating their effectiveness in classifying AI-generated from human written code.